-The Target of Evaluation (TOE), addressed by the security target, is an electronic travel document representing a contactless/contact based smart card or passport, programmed according to the Logical data structure (LDS) and authentication protocols specified in [ICAO-9303], [9303-10_LDS2], [LDS2_TR], [TR-03110-1], [TR-03110-3] and [PCA-eMRTD].
+The Target of Evaluation (TOE), addressed by the security target, is an electronic travel document representing a contactless/contact based smart card or passport programmed according to Logical data structure (LDS).
+Electronic Passport is specified in [ICAO-9303], additionally providing the Extended Access Control according to [TR-03110-1] and [TR-03110-3] and Active Authentication according to [ICAO-9303].
+The TOE may also be used as an ISO driving license, compliant to ISO/IEC 18013 or ISO/IEC TR 19446.

-In accordance with [EAC-PP-V2] and [PACE-PP] and the communication between terminal and chip SHALL be established and protected by the Password Authenticated Connection Establishment (PACE) protocol.
+In accordance with [PP0056] the communication between terminal and chip SHALL be established and protected by the Extended Access Control v1 (EAC1) protocol.